2024 On The Salt: Pickle Shows Up, and Shows Off

 Surprising even ourselves, we were ready again, with no known issues.
 We expected to make a couple of 190mph runs right off the bat.

-Sun – What do you know?
-The car (which is the current and previous record holder in BGC) was disqualified in impound.
-The rule cited was “the radiator cannot be blocked before or behind”… and that rule, ill-suited as it is to a car whose factory radiator location is behind the engine, was now held to bar any record attempts on the Blown Gas Coupe record in its current configuration.
+The rule cited was “the radiator cannot be blocked before or behind”… and that rule, ill-suited as it is to a car whose factory radiator location is behind the engine, was now held to bar any record attempts on the Blown Gas Coupe record.
+If you’re wondering, the Pickle has had the exact same radiator configuration during each of its Bonneville meets since at least 2014.

 Pickle to Team: I’ll show you some boost, folks.

 At that speed, something like 500 horsepower is required just to maintain velocity; it takes 500 horsepower delivered through two front tires.
-When the left side axle could impart no power to the left side wheel, the right side wheel got, suddenly, twice the power it had a moment before.
-That is, when the left side tire couldn’t deliver power anymore, all the power spilled out the right side.
-The tremendous dynamic forces at work uncoiled into the right-side tire, and it spun wildly, taking the wound-up drivetrain with it, dragging the engine itself up another 764 rpm above redline.
+When the failed left axle couldn’t deliver power to the left front wheel, the right front wheel got, suddenly, twice the power it had a moment before.
+Say again?
+When the left side tire couldn’t deliver power anymore, all the power spilled out to the right side tire.
+The tremendous dynamic forces at work uncoiled into the right-side tire, and it spun wildly, taking the wound-up drivetrain with it, dragging the engine itself up to 11293 rpm, 793 rpm above redline.

-That excursion probably triggered the ECU’s rev limiter; either the limiter or some other factor cut motor power and the car began to decelerate.
-Good thing, as a one-wheel-drive setup at that speed would be hard to control.
+The rpm excursion triggered the ECU’s rev limiter; and then either the rev limiter or some other factor cut motor power, and the car began to decelerate.
+This was a Good Thing, as a one-wheel-drive setup at that speed would have been devilish to control.

 Izzat a RedHat?
 Oh yes it is.